tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Know problems

-    1. HDMI Audio problem
+    1. None

-# Using DSDT Patch

-    1. Asus N55SL/Vivobook for battery
-    2. USB _PRW 0x6D Skylake (insant wake) for sleep fix
-    3. All Asus FN patch in necessary folder

 # New VoodooI2C

     -Git: [VoodooI2C ASUS @hieplpvip](https://github.com/hieplpvip/VoodooI2C)

-# I2C PATCH
+# MANUAL I2C PATCH IF NOT USING HOTPATCH

 1. Replace all scope _SB.PCI0.I2C1 with this: